 It's fair to say that Dan-Air is best remembered as a charter carrier.
 For many years the vast number of passengers were, indeed, flown on charter services.
 The regulations that were in force in the UK, and for that matter, Europe, placed heavy emphasis on Scheduled Services being carried out by state run national carriers.
 Regular charter flights in the 1950s could only be operated if the whole of the holiday package price was the same as a standard scheduled return fare.
 No UK airlines other that BEA and BOAC could operate scheduled services out of London Heathrow and even then, a scheduled service licence would only be granted to an independent airline if the two state airlines had no objections to another airline operating it!
 Licences in the early days were granted by the Air Traffic Licencing Board (ATLB) and later on, the Civil Aviation Authority (CAA).
 It is inconceivable today, that those two organisations would not only be responsible for granting licences, but that they would decide what days the services could operate, what frequency it would fly and even the fares!
 Each time an airline wanted to increase or decrease a fare, it would have to be approved.
-Approved services would be licenced for a specific period of time.
+Approved services would be licensed for a specific period of time.
 At the end of the period, the licence would be reviewed.

 Dan-Air's initial scheduled service would operate from their base at Blackbushe to Jersey.
 That service would transfer to London Gatwick when Blackbushe was scheduled for closure.
 Dan-Air and other carriers then moved their main operation to the recently upgraded Gatwick.